 Reference librarians are on duty during library hours for consultations in person, over the phone at (202) 842-6511, or through our ask a librarian form.

-Most scholars’ and students’ investigations begin with Mercury, the online catalogue of books and journal titles owned by the library.
-Sections of the catalogue further index resources such as auction catalogues, proprietary databases, and full-text services and provide links to art history resources on the web.
+Most scholars’ and students’ investigations begin with the library's online catalog.
+Sections of the catalog further index resources such as auction catalogs, proprietary databases, and full-text services and provide links to art history resources on the web.